ctotof38/poulatof/README.md

 - motor_forward_gpio
 - motor_backward_gpio

-The minimum action is to commmand motor :)
+The minimum action is to commmand the motor :)

 if <b>wifi_button_gpio</b> is present, it needs <b>wifi_script</b>. if <b>wifi_interface</b> doesn't exist, it use wlan0.
 When activate Wifi, the program wait <b>wifi_timeout</b> to check if it is connected.
 If not, it stop it. if <b>wifi_led_gpio</b> exists, the Led blink during startup, is on when Wifi is connected, and off when Wifi disconnected.